pbenner/tfbayes/README.md

+## Documentation

+Please read our [paper](http://arxiv.org/abs/1305.3692) on inference of phylogenetic trees.

 ## Configuration of local installations

 It is necessary to export some environment variables for a local installation.
 Here is an example: